spiritedmedia/systems/web-servers/spiritedmedia.com/README.md

 	User ubuntu
 	IdentityFile ~/.ssh/spirited-media/EC2-Prod-SpiritedMedia.pem
 ```
-Now simply type `ssh spiritedmedia.com` in your terminal to connect to the machine.
+Now type `ssh spiritedmedia.com` in your terminal to connect to the machine.

 # Initial Set-up
 After SSHing into the instance for the first time we need to set things up.